jenkinsci/ldap-plugin/README.md

 -   OpenLDAP with the [memberof overlay](http://www.openldap.org/doc/admin24/overlays.html#Reverse%20Group%20Membership%20Maintenance)
-    active (untested, and as memberof is an operational attribute in OpenLDAP it must be explicitly requested, so likely some hacking of LDAPSecurityRealm.groovy required)
+    active (untested, and as memberof is an operational attribute in OpenLDAP it must be explicitly requested, so may or may not work)
 -   (If you know of others please provide details here)

 This attribute can be used to simplify the group search and return the